vitessio/website/content/en/docs/19.0/user-guides/configuration-advanced/createlookupvindex.md

 [transactional flow when updating the "owner" table for the Vindex](../../../reference/features/vindexes/#lookup-vindex-types) takes over.

-In this guide, we will walk through the process of using the [`LookupVindex create`](../../../reference/programs/vtctldclient/vtctldclient_lookupvindex/vtctldclient_lookupvindex_create/) command's workflow, and give some insight into what happens underneath the covers.
+In this guide, we will walk through the process of using the [`LookupVindex create`](../../../reference/programs/vtctldclient/vtctldclient_lookupvindex/vtctldclient_lookupvindex_create/) command, and give some insight into what happens underneath the covers.

 You can see the details of the [`vtctldclient LookupVindex create` command](../../../reference/programs/vtctldclient/vtctldclient_lookupvindex/vtctldclient_lookupvindex_create/) in the reference docs.